sourcegraph/customer-training/trainings/sourcegraph-102/lms.md

 - [Sourcegraph Search Cheat Sheet](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-a-cheat-sheet)
 - [Sourcegraph Documentation](https://docs.sourcegraph.com)

+### Quiz

+1. Why is it not considered best practice to use `author:` with email addresses?

+* A. Sourcegraph cannot search commit email addresses
+* B. Email addresses can be hard to remember
+* C. Some users will use an anonymous email address for their commits
+* D. It is considered best practice

+2. What does the `type:diff` filter do?

+* A. Searches commit messages
+* B. Searches between two specified revisions
+* C. This isn't a valid filter
+* D. Searches generated diffs for code commits/changes to the code

+3. What does adding `select:diff.commit.added` to a `type:diff` search do?

+* A. Looks for places where the search term was added to code
+* B. Adds commit messages to the search
+* C. Duplicates the `type:diff` filter
+* D. Not a valid search

+Answers:

+1. C
+2. D
+3. A

 ## Unit 3: Advanced search topics

 After completing this unit, customers will understand how to use several useful, advanced search filters not covered in Sourcegraph 101.